jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 The final result for each track is the simple average of the normalized scores.
 The two scores are calculated and reported individually, without being combined into an overall average.

+**Note that we strongly encourage participants to focus on developing general-purpose audio representations rather than over-optimizing for XARES-LLM, as the final ranking will also incorporate results from hidden test datasets.**

 ## How to Participate

 ### Registration